mohammadanang/dockerize-projects/README.md

 # Create a Dockerize Project

 Create a project that have been dockerized.
 All programming language are welcome.
-Read the rules below:
+See the example project inside **src** folder named `express-basic`.

 ## Contribution Rules